MicrosoftDocs/Dynamics-365-Operations.pt-br/articles/finance/localizations/e-invoicing-ita-get-started.md

 ![Alterar o status do recurso de faturamento eletrônico](media/e-Invoicing-services-get-started-ITA-Change-status-of-e-Invoicing-feature.png)

-## <a name="set-up-the-electronic-invoicing-add-on-integration-in-finance"></a>Configurar a integração do complemento de faturamento eletrônico no Finance
+## <a name="set-up-electronic-invoicing-integration-in-finance"></a>Configurar integração do Faturamento eletrônico no Finance

 Durante a configuração do Finance, você concluirá estas tarefas: